Maryville Child Support Lawyers

 Tennessee law determines parental child support obligations based on detailed guidelines.
 But these guidelines do not consider all possible situations that can cause undue financial hardship to a parent, nor do they consider future changes in income that can limit the ability to continue paying child support.

 The role of child custody attorneys does not necessarily end with the final divorce decree.
-As an experienced child support lawyer in Maryville, attorney Kevin W. Shepherd protects the rights of your children by helping ensure you receive fair treatment in child custody decisions.
-And I help you pursue a legal modification of your divorce settlement in the event of later changes.
+As experienced child support lawyers in Maryville, Shepherd and Associates protects the rights of your children by helping ensure you receive fair treatment in child custody decisions.
+We also help you pursue a legal modification of your divorce settlement in the event of later changes.

 How Tennessee computes child support

 The Tennessee Department of Human Services uses an income share model for computing how much each parent must contribute to the financial support of children after divorce.
 The model begins by computing the monthly combined child support obligation of both parents based on the monthly combined adjusted gross income (AGI) of both parents and the number of children.
 At one end, parents with an AGI of $150 have an obligation of $100 per month regardless of the number of children.
 At the other extreme, parents with five or more children may owe $3,624 per month and have additional tax liabilities.